vsouza/awesome-ios/README.md

 * [KDInteractiveNavigationController](https://github.com/kingiol/KDInteractiveNavigationController) - A UINavigationController subclass that support pop interactive UINavigationbar with hidden or show.
 * [AMScrollingNavbar](https://github.com/andreamazz/AMScrollingNavbar) - Scrollable UINavigationBar that follows the scrolling of a UIScrollView
 * [NavKit](https://github.com/wilbertliu/NavKit) - Simple and integrated way to customize navigation bar experience on iOS app.
+* [TONavigationBar](https://github.com/TimOliver/TONavigationBar) - A simple subclass that adds the ability to set the navigation bar background to 'clear' and gradually transition it visibly back in, similar to the effect in the iOS Music app.

 #### PickerView
 * [ActionSheetPicker-3.0](https://github.com/skywinder/ActionSheetPicker-3.0/) - Quickly reproduce the dropdown UIPickerView / ActionSheet functionality on iOS.